readingcapital/readingcapital.github.io/volume-1/chapter-03-04-transition.md

 commodity.
 Here, money is first of all a means (the facilitator between commodity and commodity) and not purpose of the whole operation.

 *Bob:* One is dependent on money.
-Of one has only one commodity one *cannot* only exchange it for money, but one *must* convert it to money.
+If one has only one commodity one *cannot* only exchange it for money, but one *must* convert it to money.
 Commodity against commodity does not work.
 The purpose of organising the social metabolism via C-M-C contains both: Money as the master of commodities, which one needs to get, in order to use it as a means for one’s needs and desires (which works because money subordinates commodities).

-> The price-form therefore implies the both the exchangeability of commodities
+> The price-form therefore implies both the exchangeability of commodities
 > for money and the necessity of exchanges.
 (198)

 > The servant becomes the master.
 The mere underling becomes the god of